openenergymonitor/guide/source/setup/remote-access.markdown

 Copy the Dataplicity installation command.

 3\.
-Paste and run the installation command on the emonPi:
+Paste and run the installation command on the emonPi/emonBase:

 ![3-dataplicity](/images/setup/3-dataplicity.png)

-Once setup is complete (it will take several minutes) the emonPi will appear in the Dataplicity dashboard:
+Once setup is complete the emonPi/emonBase will appear in the Dataplicity dashboard:

 ![4-dataplicity](/images/setup/4-dataplicity.png)